 Frequently Asked Questions About Whole Life Insurance for Smokers

 Since smoking has a huge effect on increasing the chances of contracting health issues, Whole Life Insurance Premiums are going to be highly inflated.
-For instance, James, one of Canadian LIC’s clients, determined that his premiums were more or less 80 percent higher than those of nonsmokers.
-That is because an extra risk of health issues, including heart disease and cancer—a usual case among smokers—is taken into consideration by the insurer.
+For instance, James, one of Canadian LIC’s clients, determined that his premiums were more than 80 percent higher than those of nonsmokers.
+That is because an extra risk of health issues, including heart disease and cancer, a usual case among smokers, is taken into consideration by the insurer.

 By quitting, you are putting yourself at risk of qualifying for lower Whole Life Insurance Premiums.
 Normally, an insurer would ask that you have abstained from smoking for at least 12 months before you are put in the nonsmoker category for premium purposes.
 Kevin is very happy to know that he can now reduce his premiums by 50% since he stopped smoking three years ago and is able to prove that he has really quit smoking.

-Most Whole Life Insurance policies do view smoking as one of the risk factors and charge accordingly.
-Some policies, explicitly drafted with regard to smokers, may have better terms.
-At Canadian LIC, we will help you go through these options and find a policy that will appreciate your efforts by reducing the frequency of smoking or attending cessation programs.
+Most Whole Life Insurance policies view smoking as one of the risk factors and charge accordingly.
+Some policies, explicitly drafted for smokers, may have better terms.
+At Canadian LIC, we will help you explore these options and find a policy that will appreciate your efforts to reduce your smoking frequency or attend cessation programs.

 Since Canadian LIC comes with the expertise in securing the best Whole Life Insurance policies for smokers at competitive rates, we would take our expert network and its knowledge to compare quotes, explain the policy, and ensure fair treatment from insurers.
 As such, when Tom came to see us, he was overwhelmed by the complexity of the terms and the high premium rates.
 We took him through the steps to make sure that he understood every piece of his policy and received a rate that reflected his lifestyle.